 - A. Organization and Purpose The North Carolina Partnership for Children, Inc. (North Carolina Partnership) is a legally separate nonprofit organization incorporated on March 31, 1993.
-The North Carolina Partnership provides technical assistance and training for local Smart Start partnerships (currently 78) in the areas of program development, administration, organizational development, communication, financial management, technology, contracts management, and fundraising.
+The North Carolina Partnership provides technical assistance and training for local Smart Start partnerships (currently 77) in the areas of program development, administration, organizational development, communication, financial management, technology, contracts management, and fundraising.
 The North Carolina Partnership adheres to a comprehensive accountability plan to ensure programs, services, and funds reach the children and families of North Carolina.
 The North Carolina Partnership is tax-exempt as an organization described in Section 501(c)(3) of the Internal Revenue Code. - B. Financial Reporting Entity The concept underlying the definition of the financial reporting entity is that elected officials are accountable to their constituents for their actions.
-As required by accounting principles generally accepted in the United States of America, the financial reporting entity includes both the primary government and all of its component units.
+As required by accounting principles generally accepted in the United States of America (GAAP), the financial reporting entity includes both the primary government and all of its component units.
 An organization other than a primary government serves as a nucleus for a reporting entity when it issues separate financial statements.
 The North Carolina Partnership for Children, Inc. is a component unit of the State of North Carolina and is an integral part of the State's Comprehensive Annual Financial Report (CAFR).

 Component units are legally separate entities for which the State is financially accountable.
 Accountability is defined as the State's substantive appointment of a majority of the component unit's governing board.
-Furthermore, the State must be able to impose its will upon the component unit or there must be a possibility that the component unit may provide specific benefits to, or impose specific financial burdens on, the State.
+Furthermore, to be financially accountable, the State must be able to impose its will upon the component unit or there must be a possibility that the component unit may provide specific benefits to, or impose specific financial burdens on, the State.
+Financial accountability also exists when an organization is fiscally dependent upon the State.

-As required by General Statute 143B-168.12, certain elected State officials appoint twenty-two of the North Carolina Partnership's board members, while the remaining four board members serve ex-officio by virtue of their State positions.
+As required by General Statute 143B-168.12, certain elected State officials appoint twenty-two of the North Carolina Partnership's board members, while three board members serve ex-officio by virtue of their State positions, and one serves as the Director of the More at Four Pre-Kindergarten Program.
 The State provides significant operating subsidies to the North Carolina Partnership creating a benefit/burden relationship.

 Because of the State's appointment of the board and the benefit/burden relationship, the North Carolina Partnership is a component unit of the State of North Carolina and the North Carolina Partnership's financial statements are included in the State's CAFR.

 The accompanying financial statements present all funds for which the North Carolina Partnership's Board of Directors is responsible.